Easy Classic Vegan Stuffing Recipe

 The ingredients for vegan stuffing: celery, carrots, bread, herbs, broth, garlic and onion, sitting on a white surface.

-• Bread: You can use any bread but I like sourdough, multi-grain or another hearty, whole grain bread works well.
-A good quality white bread is just lovely too!
+• Bread: You can use any bread but I like sourdough bread or any hearty multi-grain best.
+A good quality white bread like French bread or Italian bread is just lovely too!
 You can use gluten-free bread if needed.

 • Cooking Liquid: You can use butter for a more classic flavour or any cooking oil, for oil-free stuffing, you can use broth to saute.